TedHusted/awake/awake.md/awake.md

 “OK, let’s talk about how we train the Nexus Synthetic Agent with our data sets for the President’s Daily Briefing.”

-Each slide has a graph or graphic, and Noah steps through each one.
+Each slide has a graph or graphic.
+Noah steps through each one.

 “Trainers are expected to attend the daily PDB input meetings in-person.
 To quote the manual: Live face-to-face voice meetings are the most secure way to exchange high-bandwidth communication.”